 The Role of Consciousness

-Consciousness involves awareness of oneself and environment, playing a critical role in decision-making.
+Consciousness involves awareness of oneself and the environment, playing a critical role in decision-making.
 In digital contexts, consciousness can lead to more intentional choices if users actively recognize and adapt to algorithmic influences.
 Philosophers argue that heightened awareness of these influences helps users resist manipulative digital nudges, thereby exerting genuine free will in online interactions.
 By cultivating consciousness, individuals enhance their autonomy in digital environments.

 The Impact of Technology